 Thomas Skills is a range of tests and training modules specifically designed to measure skill levels, helping you to be sure you’re selecting and developing the right people in the right areas.

 The Skills Online suite offers both training and testing of specific activities such as Typing Skills and Microsoft Office applications.
 The training modules are interactive with detailed animations and narrations that you can work though at a self-guided pace.
 However, you don't need to take the training modules before taking a test.

 In some cases, you will be given a multiple choice questionnaire, in other cases it is a simulation.
 For example, the Excel assessment is done by presenting you with an Excel page and a question about how you would proceed to achieve something, perhaps a sorted column.
 In other cases, you will simply have to type in the answer, for example in the spelling assessments.
 Others are practical tests of skills such as typing.
 There are seven training modules and over one hundred types of assessment of which most are available as basic, intermediate and advanced levels.

 These tests are Flash based and not supported on a Mac.
 We therefore recommend you complete them on a PC.

-Thomas Engage enables you to establish the levels of engagement within an organization and identifies actions for making necessary improvements.
+Thomas Engage enables you to establish the levels of engagement within an organisation and identifies actions for making necessary improvements.

-Once your organization has set up the Thomas Engage survey, you will be sent an email invitation inviting you to complete the assessment.
+Once your organisation has set up the Thomas Engage survey, you will be sent an email invitation inviting you to complete the assessment.